mith83/HTML-Notes-Editor/README.md

 2. **Use the toolbar** to format your text
 3. **Select text** and apply formatting
 4. **Use color pickers** to change text and background colors

+### Code Snippets

+1. Click the <i class="fas fa-scroll"></i> Snippets tab in the toolbar.
+2. Add new snippets, filter or sort them, and click the copy icon to copy a snippet to your clipboard for pasting anywhere in the editor.
+3. Snippets are saved in `assets/snippett.json` and can be managed from the admin panel as well.

+### Admin Panel

+1. Go to `assets/admin.php` and log in with password `123`.
+2. Manage all code snippets and uploaded files from a single interface.
+3. You can add, edit, or delete snippets, view and delete uploaded files, delete by type, or empty the uploads folder (except `index.php`).

 ### Inserting Content